akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 Full documentation about enforcing these checks on joining nodes and optionally adding custom checks can be found in
 @ref:[Akka Cluster configuration compatibility checks](../cluster-usage.md#configuration-compatibility-check).

 ## Rolling Updates and Migrating Akka

-### From Akka 2.5 to Akka 2.6

-#### From Java serialization to Jackson
+### From Java serialization to Jackson

-If you use Java serialization you can replace it with, for example, the new
+If you are migrating from Akka 2.5 to 2.6, and use Java serialization you can replace it with, for example, the new
 @ref:[Serialization with Jackson](../serialization-jackson.md) and still be able to perform a rolling updates without bringing down the entire cluster.